Before we get started, let’s get one thing straight. I’m biased. Unapologetically so.

 Okay, this one’s tricky because our discount program is obviously free to us.
 But I’m telling you…even if we had to pay the going rate for Access employee discounts, it would be the easiest money I ever spent.
 All of these benefits are available for about the price of a candy bar.

 What other benefit has that kind of an impact and costs so little?
 It’s the kind of ROI that most chief financial officers dream of, so the argument basically makes itself.

 Employee Discount Programs vs. Other Benefits: It's About Value

 Whatever you choose to do with your benefits package, it needs to work for you – especially when you consider that over three-quarters of all employees say that benefits are a key factor in their decision to work for an organization.
 The challenge for us as HR professionals is to connect the dots and offer benefits that employees will want and use.
-Employee discount programs are a cost-effective way to make that connection.
+Quality employee discount programs are a cost-effective way to make that connection.